South Carolina Honey Bee Project

 Become good stewards of the environment and gain technical expertise that can promote beneficial practices.

 Age Divisions: (all ages are as of January 1, 2021) Each youth will receive 2 copies of the project record book.
 One may be used as a draft copy and the other may serve as the final product that is turned in at the end of the project.
 Only ONE record book can be submitted for each participant.

 Senior, 14-18 years of age

-- Research topic for 2020: TBA This topic applies to the "Honey Bee Research" section of the project record book for seniors.
+Immunity: Threats to Bee Colonies and Methods to Defend Against the Threats (see Honey Bee Essay Contest for more information) This topic applies to the "Honey Bee Research" section of the project record book for seniors.

 We understand that beekeeping often requires the management of multiple colonies or hives.
 We encourage this, but only want youth to report on ONE managed colony during the project season.
 (You are responsible for providing your own bees and equipment for this project.
 If you need assistance with this, contact your local 4-H Agent or beekeeping association.)

-- Friday, August 7th: Record books are due to your local Extension Office.
+- Friday, August 6th: Record books are due to your local Extension Office (or mailed; TBD).